AnthonyRC7/Data-Visualization-and-Geospatial-Analysis-using-Python/README.md

 # Exploring-Immigration-to-Canada-and-San-Francisco-Police-Department-Incidents

 Welcome to my GitHub repository featuring a series of data visualization projects focused on diverse datasets.
 In this collection, I employ various visualization techniques to uncover insights and trends within the data.
-Below, I provide an overview of each project:
+Below, I provide an overview of each project:g

 **1. Data Visualization on Immigration to Canada from 1980 - 2013 Using Line Plots:**